 Children in Waldorf homeschools use their imagination in creative play.
 In this way, they’re doing things that interest them instead of thinking planted thoughts like might occur in a traditional classroom.

 Something I particularly love about Waldorf education is that children aren’t put in front of technology until they’re older.
-This is because Rudolf Steiner, the founder of Waldorf education, believed screen-time made children sedentary, hampered their imagination and stifled their ability to learn in early years.
+This is because Rudolf Steiner, the founder of Waldorf education, believed screen-time made children sedentary, hampered their imagination, and stifled their ability to learn in the early years.